Articles

 Psychology of Colors

-A science studying the influence of colors on the human’s mind, behavior, and reactions is called the psychology of colors.
-Today we won’t go deep into the aspects of this study since it is complex so deserves to have a specialized post devoted to it (on which, besides, we’re already working).
+A science studying the influence of colors on the human mind, behavior, and reactions is called the psychology of colors.
+Today, we won’t go deep into the aspects of this study since it is complex, so it deserves a specialized post devoted to it (on which, by the way, we’re already working).
 In a few words, the main idea of the study is that the colors have a great impact on the users’ perception.
 That’s why designers should choose the colors knowingly to make sure their work presents the right message and tune.

-Here is the list of the basic colors and the meanings which they are typically associated with:
+Here is the list of the basic colors and the meanings that they are typically associated with:

 Orange.
-An energetic and warm color bringing the feelings of excitement.
+An energetic and warm color brings the feelings of excitement.

 Yellow.
 This is the color of happiness.
 It symbolizes the sunlight, joy, and warmth.